cutiepi-io/cutiepi-doc/OSPortingGuide.md

 ### Drivers

 The needed display driver and overlay has been merged into Raspberry Pi's official linux tree (rpi-5.10.y branch).
-We kept the driver and overlay filess in in the [cutiepi-drivers](https://github.com/cutiepi-io/cutiepi-drivers) repo for reference.
+We kept the driver and overlay files in the [cutiepi-drivers](https://github.com/cutiepi-io/cutiepi-drivers) repo for reference.

 Two device tree overlays (for display, and gyro) needed: